BS/MS in Applied Mathematics and Polymer Engineering

 The Program: After successful completion of this accelerated five-year BS/MS program, students will receive a bachelor’s degree in applied mathematics and a master’s degree in polymer engineering.
 Students of this program will be supervised by faculty advisors in applied mathematics and polymer engineering, and are expected to finish the core course requirements and most of the electives for the bachelor’s degree in the first three years of the program.
 Students are asked to formally apply to the accelerated program through the Graduate School during the third year of their bachelor’s degree.
 Upon acceptance, students will be expected to complete the remaining electives of the bachelor’s degree and 30 credits of graduate course work for the master’s degree in the last two years of the program, while registering for at least nine graduate credits in each semester of the last two years of the program.
 Students will be eligible to apply for graduate assistantship in these last two years of the program.

 Why Should I Be Interested?
 The obvious advantage is that you will earn both your BS and MS degrees together and make yourself eligible for Master’s level polymer engineering jobs.
 You will be attending classes with equally committed and motivated peers from applied mathematics in first three years and with excellent polymer engineering graduate students in last two years.
 If interested, you may also want to join the Ph.D. program in polymer engineering, after finishing this program.
 This will prepare you further for an exciting career in research and research administration.
 The quality of students in this program and the international reputation of the polymer engineering program will attract top level recruiters.
 You will receive professional and academic guidance from faculty within the Department of Theoretical and Applied Mathematics as well as in the Department of Polymer Engineering.
-You will be eligible to receive a graduate stipend and tuition waiver of graduate courses beginning in the 4th year of the program.

 What are the Admission Requirements?
 The number of students admitted to the program will be limited.
 Therefore, admission into this program is not guaranteed.
 To be eligible for acceptance into the program, a student must maintain a cumulative GPA of at least 3.0.
 Once admitted, all students must maintain a minimum GPA of 3.0 to remain in good academic standing in the polymer engineering graduate program and to be eligible for receiving a graduate course tuition waiver and graduate stipend.